paramt/go.param.me/README.md

 - The issue is created by me

 If the criteria is met, it adds the short URL and long URL pair specified in the body to the [redirects.csv](redirects.csv)

+## License
+The repo is licensed under the [MIT License](LICENSE), so you may use and modify the code in any way as long as the copyright and license notices are kept.